-Many licensed professionals wanted to have their own businesses and the “solopreneur boom” in the beauty industry was born.
+Many licensed professionals wanted to have their own businesses and the “solopreneur boom” was born in the beauty industry.

-However, many realized soon enough how hard it was to work behind the chair and run a business simultaneously.
+However, many realized how hard it was to work behind the chair and run a business simultaneously.

 Now, the tide has turned.
 I’m coaching many clients who are expanding from solo to building a team… and we’re coming full circle.

 Many solo owners have a solid vision and want to build a team of leaders.